-A break from thinking about pain this month… instead a thought on cycling, but a useful one that could apply to almost anything.
+This is a thought on cycling, but actually it is a useful one that could apply to almost anything.

 There are lots of sources of info on setting your bike up ergonomically e.g. here This is a good starting point to let you use your body in the best way.

 In the same way that you can be tense or collapsed in your expensive ergonomic chair, you can bring your habits of posture or tension to your cycling.